Eddycodes27/GA-Project-1-Game/README.md

 MVP

 •A working initial screen to start game
-•An HUD with health status, current score and current level •A moving space background
+•An HUD w current score and current level
 •An airship controlled by player
-•Enemies that block path of player airship
+•Enemies that block path of player airship and approach player

 Stretch Goals